VilleNyrhila/FinnishKanji/README.md

 There are many sub-projects within this project, many of which are underdeveloped.
 The principal functionality is the generation of Finnish readings for Chinese characters and the application of those pronunciations to test files in ReaderFiles/Input/.

+### Questions and clarifications
-**Why was this made?**
+#### Why was this made?
 To break into personal anecdotes briefly, I've always been fascinated by the Chinese writing characters.
 I've always admired their ability to capture complicated ideas into just a few syllables.
 I wanted for the Finnish language to also have something like it.

-**What this is not?**
+#### What this is not?
-Strictly speaking, this project is not a dictionary.
+Strictly speaking, **this project is not a dictionary.**
-Although there are plans in place to include a dictionary of the meanings of Chinese characters into Finnish, this is not yet complete.
-This project is most importantly about constructing a set of borrowed _pronunciations_ of Chinese characters for Finnish in a way that is plausible _within the frames of the historical phonetics_ of these two languages.
+Although there are plans in place to include a dictionary of the meanings of Chinese characters into Finnish, this feature is not yet complete.
+This project is most importantly about constructing a set of borrowed _pronunciations_ of Chinese characters for Finnish in a way that is plausible _within the frames of the historical phonetics_ of these two languages and would be adjacent in terms of the time period to the Japanese on'yomi and Korean pronunciations.

+**Neither is this a translation machine.**
+This project does not take text in Chinese or other language and output a translation into Finnish or other language.
+That sort of a program is fundamentally different to what is provided here.
+No, what this project and disclosed program does is provide a hypothetical _"traditional Finnish pronunciation"_ of Chinese characters in a way that is fundamentally equivalent to the very real traditional borrowed pronunciations of Chinese characters in Japanese and Korean.

-No claim is asserted here about any historical contact between Medieval Finns and China.
+No claim is asserted here about any actual historical contact having taken place between Iron Age Finns and their contemporary China.
 It is difficult to conceive a set of circumstances, where Dark Age or Viking Age Finns might have come under a strong enough Chinese cultural influence that they would've adopted the Chinese writing system like the Koreans and the Japanese did.
-It would certainly have to be fantasy scenario.
+It would certainly have to be a fantasy scenario.

+#### What is the use of this?
+To be frank, I myself have no idea.
+This project was created out of a personal passion for the goal of this project.
+I wanted it to exist, so I created it.

+That said, it is not like some potential use for these could never exist.
+Just because I or most people can't conceive of it, doesn't mean someone out there could not.
+That is to say, perhaps someone else out there might find these interesting or useful somehow.

+#### Can I use these Finnish pronunciations?
+I grant full permission without asking to anyone who wants to use my generated set of Finnish pronunciations for Chinese characters, whether for commercial or non-commercial uses.
+I ask not for any royalties.
+Please think kindly of me when you use them.

 ## Notes about licences
 The Baxter-Sagart data on the pronunciation of 9 000 characters is **licenced under CC BY 4.0**